LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/salesforce-integration-guide.md

    1. User was not logged-in to Salesforce with the same browser.
    2. Wrong widget URL in LE: missing “ChatLink” wording.
    3. Wrong widget URL in LE: installed in SandBox but URL refers to production.
+   4. Missing SF configuration - Skill is not associated with an object

 ![](/img/sfdc 14.png)

-{:start="d"}
-	4. Missing SF configuration - Skill is not associated with an object:

 ![](/img/sfdc 15.png)

 {:start="2"}

 1. **Issue**: “Waiting to initialize session” appears in the Salesforce widget, and the widget doesn’t load.
    **Steps for resolving the issue:**
-   a.
-Make sure that there is a skill already defined in the LE account.
+   1. Make sure that there is a skill already defined in the LE account.
 If there is no skill, create one.
 There should be at least one skill configured.
+   2. Assign the skill to the engagement via one of the following methods:
+      1. Via the engagement studio: Campaign engagement studio
+      2. Create a pre-chat survey question with a routing based question.
+(Only valid for the chat engagements)
+      3. For messaging engagements, it is possible to pass the SDEs (engagement attributes) parameters in order to successfully load the widget

    ![](/img/sfdc 16.png)

-   {:start="b"}
-   b.
-Assign the skill to the engagement via one of the following methods:
-   \* Via the engagement studio: Campaign engagement studio
-   \* Create a pre chat survey question with a routing based question.
-(Only valid for the chat engagements)
-   c.
-For messaging engagements, it is possible to pass the SDEs (engagement attributes) parameters in order to successfully load the widget
+{:start="3"}

-2. **Issue**: Salesforce widget does not load followed by an error message.
+1. **Issue**: Salesforce widget does not load followed by an error message.

-   **Steps for resolving the problem** (guide the customer to do the following)**:**
+   **Steps for resolving the problem** (guide the customer to do the following)
-   a.
-Login using a SF admin user.
+   1. Login using a SF admin user.
 If this works, that means a permission is missing for the SF user profile.
-   b.
-Within SF you must grant access to the relevant objects:
+   2. Within SF you must grant access to the relevant objects:
-   \* Create a new ‘modify all’ permission set to the relevant SF object (in this example  		Opportunities) and assign it to the user who encountered the problem.
+      1. Create a new ‘modify all’ permission set to the relevant SF object (in this example  		Opportunities) and assign it to the user who encountered the problem.

 {:start="4"}
 4\. **Issue**: Salesforce widget does not load followed by an error message.